About us

 We don’t rank or rate the viewpoints, nor claim any one viewpoint is factually bulletproof.
 We surface those that help paint a broad picture of the arguments and supporting points that are out there.
 And we always link to our sources.

 How we decide what viewpoints to include: We aim to surface viewpoints that are commonly held, frequently cited, or represent a noteworthy minority perspective.
-The primary goal is to give you a highly informed sense of the topic – we don't aim to include every viewpoint that exists.
+The primary goal is to give you a highly informed sense of the topic.
+We don't aim to include every viewpoint that exists.

 We aim for balance: That means representing multiple sides of an issue in as equal weight and depth as possible.
 You won’t see frequent use of the terms “left” vs. “right” on Framechange.
-We find it more informative to use specifics like “for” or “against,” given the high variability of viewpoints within and across the political spectrum.
+We find it more informative to use specifics like “for” or “against,” given the high variability of perspectives within and across the political spectrum.

 You won’t always agree: That’s the point!
 We expect you to see viewpoints and support that you don’t agree with.
 We’re hoping this ultimately excites you.